A candidate with a wealth of real life experience. Find out more about what inspires and drives Caroline.

 She currently works as a charity CEO and was the last leader of the Liberal Democrat party in the European Parliament.

 She lives in Totnes with her husband Stuart.
 Her two grown-up daughters now live in London.

 Elected as an MEP for SW England and Gibraltar in May 2019, Caroline was later voted in as leader of the Lib Dem group, until they left the Parliament because of Brexit in January, 2020.

 She was a member of the Committee on the Environment, Public Health and Food Safety, and was Vice Chair of the EU Delegation for Relations with the Arab Peninsula.

-Previous to her election Caroline worked as a Reuters journalist, a freelance editor and ran her own business in South Devon, where she lives.
-Her experience of running a small business on a traditional high street, competing against the relentless growth in online shopping, gave Caroline a gritty understanding of the pressures faced by the self-employed and those running small businesses.
+Previous to her election Caroline worked as a Reuters journalist for a decade, she then became a freelance editor and later ran her own business in Totnes.
+Her experience of running a small business on a traditional high street, competing against online shopping giants, gave Caroline a gritty understanding of the pressures faced by those running small businesses in a rural community.

 Her work as a journalist led her to live in six European countries and she speaks several languages.
 Caroline worked in both English and French in the European Parliament.

 She has been involved in several charities, as voluntary Chair of Widowed and Young, and working as Operations Manager at Landworks, a groundbreaking rehabilitation charity for prisoners near Totnes.
 She is currently the Chief Executive of Devon's largest provider of support to survivors of sexual violence and abuse, Devon Rape Crisis & Sexual Abuse Services.